nico-bertoli/nico-bertoli.github.io/_posts/2022-11-01-PogoMonster.md

 ## Description
 * 3 worlds
 * 24 levels
-* star reward depending on the time taken to pass each level
+* you can collect stars depending on the time taken to pass each level
 * stars can be used to customize your jumping monster